Good Will Hunting poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This reveals the protagonist's commitment to Lambeau brings Will to his old college roommate Sean Maguire, a community college psychology professor.
 Will reluctantly agrees to therapy.
 Their first session is contentious but Sean doesn't give up, creating the possibility for genuine connection., moving from reaction to action.

 The Collapse moment at 83 minutes (66% through) represents the emotional nadir.
 Here, Skylar asks Will to come to California with her.
 Terrified of abandonment, Will tells her he doesn't love her and destroys their relationship.
 She leaves heartbroken.
-Will has killed the one genuine love connection he's ever had—metaphorical death of hope and intimacy., demonstrates the protagonist at their lowest point.
+Will has killed the one genuine love connection he's ever had—metaphorical death of hope and intimacy., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 71% of the runtime.
 Sean tells Will, "It's not your fault" repeatedly until Will breaks down crying, finally releasing his childhood trauma.
 This breakthrough allows Will to see that his past abuse doesn't define his worth.
 He can choose love over fear., demonstrating the transformation achieved throughout the journey.